 Congress to Hold Commemorative Programmes on Rajiv Gandhi's Death Anniversary

-The Congress will conduct publicity programmes at the block level across the country to showcase Gandhi's efforts to take the country into the 21st century.
+The Congress will conduct publicity programmes at the block level across the country to showcase Gandhi's exemplary efforts to take the country into the 21st century, especially his achievement in constructing the information technology and telecom revolutions.

-Congress supporters wave the tricolour as they cheer during the party's public rally, in Gandhinagar.
-(Image: PTI)
+File image of former Indian prime minister Rajiv Gandhi. (image: Getty Images)

 Loading...